 Although these notes state on the front "redeemable in gold on demand", the 1928 $500 Federal Reserve notes are not gold certificates.
 These notes feature William McKinley on the front and they have the same look as the 1934 Federal Reserve note.

 The value for these bills is determined by several different factors.
 Of course condition is important, but so is the serial number, bank of origin, and the seal color.
 There is a high demand for low serial numbers under 100 and notes issued from Boston are much more rare.
 Twelve different banks issued out these notes and three of them (the Chicago, New York,and Kansas City banks) printed out light green seals instead of dark green seals.
 The light green seals sell for a small premium.

-Star notes are also available and they are quite valuable.
-In most cases the value for a star note will exceed $10,000.
+Star notes are also available and they are very rare and valuable.

 1934 $500 Federal Reserve Note

-If you have one of these bills then it would be good to do your own research and ideally have it checked out by an expert.
+If you have one of these bills then it would be prudent to do your own research and ideally have it checked out by an expert.
 An expert can tell you based on a few different factors (signature combination, bank or origin, etc) if your bill is one of the rare types.
-We at Silver Recyclers are part-time buyers of rare currency.
-If you are interested in selling then you can send us an email.